 Women alone: Fine with the same common sense that applies to everyone

-Drugs, cigarettes and alcohol: There is normally a lot of boozing at hostels, many have a good drinking/party scene on the right night.
+Local poisons for the body: There is normally a lot of boozing at hostels, many have a good drinking/party scene on the right night.
 Beer, wine plus spirits and cigarettes are excellent value.
 Pot is both widely smoked and available - notably in some [more remote] parts of the country.

 Intro: Bordering Mozambique and in the spanner grip of South Africa, Swaziland is the most popular side trip from South Africa and often transited going to or from Mozambique.
 Unlike Lesotho, Swaziland is transited by good roads and much of its popularity lies in its position between Kruger NP and St. Lucia/Durban, not to mention the Baz Bus (a popular South African backpacker transport option, see South Africa summary above) stopped running through it, that popularity has waned.
-Some of the scenery is striking and there are many ways to have an 'African' experience, but you wouldn't want to miss Lesotho or Zululand over it.
+Some of the scenery is striking and there are many ways to have an 'African' experience, but you wouldn't want to miss Lesotho or Zululand for it.

 Highlights: Any royal festival and Myxos place where you can get a true taste of rural life.
 Both the Mlilwane wildlife sanctuary and white-water rafting are nice and equally popular.